rfo909/CFT/doc/Doc.md

 when(x=="b", {break(true)})  # does not break loop
 ```

-This break() does not affect the loop running outside the block expression.
+The call to break() inside a block expression does not affect the loop running outside
+the block expression.

-With break() taking a boolean value, the solution is of course to write:
+With break() taking a boolean value, the above example is a bit artificial, as the solution
+here is to write:

 ```
 "a b c".split->x